Cancer Health Library from the National Cancer Institute (NCI)

 Treatment Option Overview

-Different types of treatment are available for patients with
+Different types of treatment are available for patients with adult

-clinical trials.
+being tested in clinical trials.
 A

 treatment clinical trial is a research study meant to help improve current